IBM/openshift-on-ibm-cloud-workshops/1-understanding-openshift/Part4.md

 route.route.openshift.io/blog-django-py
 ```

-11. Display all objects that are labelled with your app name, the list should be the same as before:
+11. Display all objects that are labeled with your app name, the list should be the same as before:

 ```
 $ oc get all -l app=blog-django-py -o name